How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - Each notebook gets its own 50-source allocation

-- Better content organization for large research projects
+- Better organization for large projects

 - Easier navigation through related documents

-- Reduced processing time per notebook
+- Less processing load per notebook

 Method 2: Combine Files Before Upload

-File combination strategies:
+File combination tips:

-- Merge related PDFs into single comprehensive documents
+- Merge related PDFs into one document

-- Combine text files to reach the maximum 500,000 word count
+- Combine text files toward the 500,000-word cap

-- Group similar document types together before upload
+- Group similar document types before upload

-Method 3: Manual Content Transfer
+Method 3: Paste Content as Text

-Manual transfer techniques:
+Manual transfer tips:

 - Copy YouTube transcripts as dedicated text sources